 I feel blessed to have you, this Screenagers community, to learn together how best to help our kids thrive in our complicated tech world.

-One thing that is key in our work together is ensuring we include the voices of young people — something that, of course, is present in the Screenagers film trilogy.
+One thing that is key in our work together is ensuring we include the voices of young people — something that, of course, is present in the Screenagers film series.

 Their input is crucial, and that is why I have 2 important questions for us to ask them as they transition back to school.

-As you know, I am particularly focused on improving our kids' mental health, especially in the aftermath of COVID.
+As you know, I am particularly focused on improving our kids' mental health.
 One major lever is decreasing personal devices in schools.

 The #1 question